dushyg/findFalcone/README.md

 ## Lighthouse integration

-The application build process is intergated with Google Lighthouse tool via script 'npm run lighthouse-report' and saves the Lighthouse report at location 'dist/findingFalcone/browser/lhreport.html'.
+The application is intergated with Google Lighthouse tool via script 'npm run lighthouse-report' whcic saves the Lighthouse report at location 'dist/findingFalcone/browser/lhreport.html'.

-Build process fails if the lighthouse performance score < 70.
+Allows developers to trak and fail the build process fails if the lighthouse performance score < 70.

+Not integrating it in CI build process as there are issues with running it on Travis CI servers.

 ## Webpack bundle analyzer